 In June 1997, Messrs.
-Miller and Ivy received special bonuses, related to their services rendered in connection with the CTI Investment, of \$600,000 and \$300,000, respectively.
+Miller and Ivy received special bonuses, related to their services in structuring and negotiating the CTI Investment, including arranging the consortium partners who participated with the Company in the CTI transaction, of \$600,000 and \$300,000, respectively.